 Spent the week sanding and staining all the window jambs, about 50 pieces.
 Thank goodness that’s done, though I should note that was only the first coat!
 If they eventually dry in this winter weather I shall get onto the 2nd soon.
 The roof pieces have all been assembled and we fixed up any errors we had previously made, surprisingly not many!
 We will be needing the subfloor insulation any time now so that was a priority research-wise.

-[23/07] Having previously cut the vertical lengths too short, I finally got around to cutting the new pieces.
+[23/07] Had to re-measure and re-cut the double casement window after having previously cut the vertical lengths too short so I finally got around to cutting the new pieces.
 I also measured and cut all the interior window stops.

 [19/07] Spent the entire day marking, cutting and ‘nibbling’ all the pieces for the frame of the roof.